-Ice cream photography is the most challengeable type of food photography.
-In addition to time-consuming preparations and food photography tricks, you need to constantly work at a very fast pace, so that your ice cream doesn't turn into a shapeless puddle.
-In this article, I will give you 25 ice cream photography tips that will make you shooting easier and professionally.
+Ice cream photography is one of the most complicated genres.
+In addition to time-consuming preparation and usage of various tricks, you need to constantly work at a very fast pace, so that your ice cream doesn't turn into a shapeless puddle.
+In this article, I will give you the most efficient ice cream photography tips that will make you shooting easier and professional.

-How to take photos of these frozen desserts that melt quickly well?
-Ice cream photography is a rather complicated type of food (product) photography, which often confuses beginners.
-That's why I have prepared 25 ice cream photography tips and creative ice cream advertisement ideas that will help you make everything perfect for the first time.
+That's why I have prepared 25 ice cream photography tips and creative ice cream advertisement ideas that will help you make everything perfect the first time.

 I warn you not to select small light sources while illuminating ice cream covered with sauces, for instance, hot fudge.
 Surfaces similar to hot fudge like caramel or strawberry sauce are super shiny and you should be mindful of this while choosing lighting.
 Large light sources, such as softboxes, are more appropriate for shiny sauces.

 Remember the story you want to tell and choose the props that may improve the mood of your picture.
-For instance, if you are shooting ice cream commercials, the mood may be modern and minimalistic, timeless and elegant, rustic or colorful and playful for kids.
-Background pictures, fabrics, cutlery and colors should match one and the same mood.
+For instance, if you are shooting ice cream commercials, the mood may be modern and minimalistic, timeless and elegant, rustic or colorful and playful for children.
+Background pictures, fabrics, cutlery and colors should match the same mood.

 I would certainly advise shooting ice cream photography inside.
 Lighting on the outside comes from every possible angle, which results in a flat picture.
 Directional lighting from the back or side is an optimal variant.
 Nevertheless, you may still produce beautiful lifestyle pictures in the street if you shoot people with food.